Happyr/fcgi4j/README.md

 # FCGI4j

 Connect to Fast CGI from your java application.
+With this library you may start PHP scripts with PHP-FPM.

 This is a fork from the [subversion repo][google] at revision r17.
 The project was not maintained any more and I could not get in touch with the author.
 I decided to maintain this library myself. r17 was the last revision where the library worked